Finite-resolution measurement induces topological curvature defects in spacetime

-which, via Einstein's equations in $2+1$ dimensions, corresponds to a point particle of negative mass $M = -1/(4G)$.
-This matches the known result that in $(2+1)$-dimensional gravity point masses are described by conical defects \cite{Staruszkiewicz,Deser} with deficit angle $\delta = 8\pi GM$; here $\delta = -2\pi$ gives $M = -1/(4G)$.\\
+This corresponds to a point particle of negative mass $M = -1/(4G)$.
+This matches the known result that in $(2+1)$-dimensional gravity point masses are described by conical defects \cite{Staruszkiewicz,Deser} with deficit angle $\delta = 8\pi GM$; here $\delta = -2\pi$ gives also $M = -1/(4G)$.\\

-{\it Extension to $(3+1)$ dimensions and dimensional comparison.} The Gabor regularization scheme naturally extends to higher dimensions, revealing how the dimensionality of the coordinate singularity influences the resulting geometry.
+{\it Extension to $(3+1)$ dimensions and dimensional comparison.} The Gabor regularization scheme naturally extends to higher dimensions.
 While the $(2+1)$D case regularizes a point singularity in polar coordinates, its natural counterpart in $(3+1)$D is the line singularity of cylindrical coordinates $(t,r,\phi,z)$.
-Regularizing the flat metric $\ud s^2 = -\ud t^2 + \ud r^2 + r^2 \ud\phi^2 + \ud z^2$ \cite{cogahasha22} yields
+Regularizing the flat metric $\ud s_c^2 = -\ud t^2 + \ud r^2 + r^2 \ud\phi^2 + \ud z^2$ \cite{cogahasha22} yields

 The curvature components are non-zero, with Ricci scalar

 and Einstein tensor

 As $\sigma\to0$, the curvature localizes distributionally to the $z$-axis: